Kraken vs Islanders Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 23)

 Seattle vs. New York Odds

-Remi is pouring through tons of data points on each line.
-In fact, anytime the Seattle vs New York trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme travel distance rarely follow normal, predictable betting trends.
+Remi is pouring through loads of stats on each line.
+In fact, anytime the Seattle vs New York trends are analyzed, there’s always several intriguing trends to key in on.
+Not to mention games played at extreme temps almost always follow normal, predictable betting trends.

 | SEA Moneyline | +141 |